Last update May 20, 2026

 Fairly safe.
 Mild or unlikely adverse effects.
 Compatible under certain circumstances.
 Follow-up recommended.
 Read Commentary.

 A herbaceous plant from the apiaceae family, originating in China.
-Its roots are widely used in traditional Chinese medicine, attributing to it numerous properties in relation to women (menstruation, menopause) and respiratory infections, none of which have been clearly scientifically proven (WHO 1999: p.25-34, EMA 2013).
+Its roots are widely used in traditional Chinese medicine, attributing to it numerous properties in relation to women (menstruation, menopause) and respiratory infections, none of which have been clearly scientifically proven (EMA 2013, WHO 2002: p.25-34).
+Not to be confused with Angelica (Angelica archangelica), or other types of angelica.
+(Bi 2026, Wang 2024, Ahn 2022)

 Since the last update we have not found published data on its excretion in breast milk.